iDoc1/Music-Genre-Neural-Network/README.md

 ## Model Development - Phase 2

 ### About Spectrograms
-As summarized by Towards Data Science (cited at bottom), "audio signal is a complex signal composed of multiple ‘single-frequency sound waves’ which travel together as a disturbance(pressure-change) in the medium".
+As summarized by Towards Data Science (cited at bottom), an "audio signal is a complex signal composed of multiple ‘single-frequency sound waves’ which travel together as a disturbance(pressure-change) in the medium".
 When a sound is recorded, we capture the resulting amplitude of those individual waves, which is what makes up the data in an audio file in combination with the sampling rate of the audio.
 Fourier Transform is a mathematical technique with can take a wave signal and decompose it into its constituent waves as a function of time.
 Essentially, Fourier Transforms break down a complex wave into the individual, simple waves that compose the complex wave.
 In addition, we can also use this technique to get the frequency of each component wave.

 This is where spectrograms come into play.
 At each moment in time in the audio wave, we can use Fourier Transforms to break the complex wave into its components, and then find the frequency of each of these components.
 We can then plot this on a 3-dimensional graph, where the x-axis is time, the y-axis is the frequency, and the color represents the density (number of occurences) of each frequency.
 The produces an image, such as the following:
 ![spectrogram](/readme_images/spectrogram_example.png)